MicrosoftDocs/appcenter-docs/docs/diagnostics/iOS-symbolication.md

 Bitcode was introduced by Apple to allow apps sent to the App Store to be recompiled by Apple itself and apply the latest optimization.
 If Bitcode is enabled, the symbols generated for your app in the store will be different than the ones from your own build system.

 App Center crash reporting does not completely support the symbolication of crashes from bitcode-enabled apps yet.
 In the meantime, we advise that you **disable bitcode**.
-Disabling bitcode significantly simplifies symbols management and currently does not have any known downsides.
-This doc will explain how to do that.
+Disabling bitcode significantly simplifies symbols management and currently does not have any known downsides for iOS apps.

 ### Disable bitcode for your app